-The dominant onsite (Sites 2 and 3) forest groundcover was similar to the previous year with the native perennial grass Microlaena stipoides (Weeping Grass) and Poa sieberiana (Snow grass) It is worth noting that the exotic Holcus lanatus (Fog grass) was codominant with Microlaena stipoides at Site 2 during the spring survey.
-Other native grass species, such as Rytidosperma racemosum (Wallaby Grass), Poa sieberiana (Snow grass), Themeda triandra (Kangaroo Grass) were also present with up to 25% cover.
-As in previous years, Site 5 (off-site) was dominated by the native grass Austrostipa rudis (60% Autumn 2023) with Microlaena stipoides dominating in Spring 2022 (90% cover).
+The overall groundcover at Sites 2 and 3 was significantly reduced during the spring survey due to recent herbicide spraying for exotic weeds such as Blackberry and Lepidium africanum.
+This can be clearly seen in the photographs in Appendix B The dominant onsite (Sites 2 and 3) forest groundcover was similar to the previous year with the native perennial grass Microlaena stipoides (Weeping Grass) and Poa sieberiana (Snow grass).
+It is worth noting that the exotic Holcus lanatus (Fog grass) was once again codominant with Microlaena stipoides at Site 2 during the spring survey.
+Other native grass species, such as Rytidosperma racemosum (Wallaby Grass), Poa sieberiana (Snow grass), Themeda triandra (Kangaroo Grass) were also present.
+As in previous years, Site 5 (off-site) was dominated by the native grass Austrostipa rudis (60% Spring 2023) with Microlaena stipoides dominating in Autumn 2024 (70% cover).